danielmwatkins/eval_seg/README.md

 # Next steps
-- Calculate fraction of land pixels using the actual land mask
+- Calculate fraction of land pixels using the land mask and the dilated landmask: add to metadata
-- Calculate cloud fraction using the false color images, save the cloud mask
+- Calculate cloud fraction using the false color images: add to metadata
 - Download additional MASIE images based on the updated sample selection
-- Calculate ice fraction from MASIE image, save MASIE subset with the validation images
+- Calculate ice fraction from MASIE image, save MASIE subset with the validation images, add to metadata
-- Update the image download section and access the additional imagery
 - Updating the data tables for Google Drive with the new samples
 - Make list of new samples that need to have the quantitative assessment done on them
 - Make a list of all the remaining images for floe labeling